vinci1it2000/schedula/doc/glossary.rst

         continuously variable transmission (CVT).

     ``start_stop_activation_time``
-        Start/stop activation time elapsed from test start, how many seconds after the NEDC test the `S-S` system is expected to be enabled.
+        Indicate the time elapsed from the begining of the NEDC test to the first time the Start-Stop system is enabled, expressed in seconds [s].

     ``alternator_nomimal_voltage``
-        Alternator nomimal voltage.
+        Alternator nomimal voltage [V].

     ``alternator_nomimal_power``
-        Alternator maximum power.
+        Alternator maximum power [kW].

     ``battery_capacity``
-        Battery capacity.
+        Battery capacity [Ah].

     ``calibration.initial_temperature.WLTP-H``
-        Initial temperature of the test cell during WLTP-H test.
+        Initial temperature of the test cell during the WLTP-H test.
 It is used to calibrate the thermal model.
-        Default value = 23 C
+        The default value is 23 °C.

     ``calibration.initial_temperature.WLTP-L``
-        Initial temperature of the test cell during WLTP-L test.
+        Initial temperature of the test cell during the WLTP-L test.
 It is used to calibrate the thermal model.
-Default value = 23 C
+        The default value is 23 °C.

     ``alternator_efficiency``
-        Average alternator efficiency as declared by the manufacturer; If not provided equal to default value=0.67
+        Average alternator efficiency as declared by the manufacturer; if the value is not provided, the default value is = 0.67.

     ``gear_box_ratios``
-        Gear box ratios ``[ratio gear 1, ratio gear 2, ...]``
+        Insert in the ``gear_box_ratios`` tab of the input file the gear box ratios as an array ``[ratio gear 1, ratio gear 2, ...]``

     ``full_load_speeds``
-        T1 max speed.
+        Insert in the ``T1_map`` tab of the input file the engine full load speeds.
 Input the engine speed [rpm] array used by the OEM to calculate the gearshifting in WLTP.
+The engine maximum speed, and the engine speed at maximum power are read from this array.

     ``full_load_powers``
-        T1 max power.
+        Insert in the ``T1_map`` tab of the input file the engine full load powers.
 Input the engine power [kW] array used by the OEM to calculate the gearshifting in WLTP.
+The engine maximum power is read from this array.

 Road loads
 ------------------
 .. glossary::
     ``vehicle_mass.WLTP-H``
-        Dyno applied mass [kg]
+        Dyno applied mass [kg].

     ``f0.WLTP-H``
-        road load coefficient WLTP-H. Rolling resistance force [N], when angle_slope==0
+        Set the F0 road load coefficient for WLTP-H. This scalar corresponds to the rolling resistance force [N], when the angle slope is 0.

     ``f1.WLTP-H``
-        F1 road load coefficient WLTP-H. Defined by Dyno procedure [N/kmh].
+        Set the F1 road load coefficient for WLTP-H. Defined by Dyno procedure :math:`[\frac{N}{kmh}]`.

     ``f2.WLTP-H``
-        F2 road load coefficient WLTP-H. As used in the Dyno and defined by respective guidelines :math:`[\frac{N}{{kmh}^2}]`.
+        Set the F2 road load coefficient for WLTP-H. As used in the Dyno and defined by the respective guideline :math:`[\frac{N}{{kmh}^2}]`.

     ``vehicle_mass.WLTP-L``
-        Dyno applied mass [kg]
+        Dyno applied mass [kg].

     ``f0.WLTP-L``
-        F0 road load coefficient WLTP-L. Rolling resistance force [N], when angle_slope==0
+        Set the F0 road load coefficient for WLTP-L. This scalar corresponds to the rolling resistance force [N], when the angle slope is 0.

     ``f1.WLTP-L``
-        F1 road load coefficient WLTP-L. Defined by Dyno procedure :math:`[\frac{N}{kmh}]`.
+        Set the F1 road load coefficient for WLTP-L. Defined by Dyno procedure :math:`[\frac{N}{kmh}]`.

     ``f2.WLTP-L``
-        F2 road load coefficient WLTP-L. As used in the Dyno and defined by respective guidelines :math:`[\frac{N}{{kmh}^2}]`.
+        Set the F2 road load coefficient for WLTP-L. As used in the Dyno and defined by the respective guideline :math:`[\frac{N}{{kmh}^2}]`.

     ``vehicle_mass.NEDC-H``
-        Dyno applied mass [kg].
+        Inertia class of NEDC-H - Do not correct for rotating parts [kg].

     ``f0.NEDC-H``
-        F0 road load coefficient NEDC-H. Rolling resistance force [N], when angle_slope==0
+        Set the F0 road load coefficient for NEDC-H. This scalar corresponds to the rolling resistance force [N], when the angle slope is 0.

     ``f1.NEDC-H``
-        F1 road load coefficient NEDC-H. Defined by Dyno procedure [N/kmh].
+        Set the F1 road load coefficient for NEDC-H. Defined by Dyno procedure :math:`[\frac{N}{kmh}]`.

     ``f2.NEDC-H``
-        F2 road load coefficient NEDC-H. As used in the Dyno and defined by respective guidelines :math:`[\frac{N}{{kmh}^2}]`.
+        Set the F2 road load coefficient for NEDC-H. As used in the Dyno and defined by the respective guideline :math:`[\frac{N}{{kmh}^2}]`.

     ``vehicle_mass.NEDC-L``
-        Dyno applied mass [kg]
+        Inertia class of NEDC-H - Do not correct for rotating parts. [kg]

     ``f0.NEDC-L``
-        The ``F0`` road load coefficient NEDC-L. Rolling resistance force [N], when angle_slope==0
+        Set the F0 road load coefficient for NEDC-L. This scalar corresponds to the rolling resistance force [N], when the angle slope is 0.

     ``f1.NEDC-L``
-        The  ``F1`` road load coefficient NEDC-L. Defined by Dyno procedure [N/kmh].
+        Set the F1 road load coefficient for NEDC-L. Defined by Dyno procedure :math:`[\frac{N}{kmh}]`.

     ``f2.NEDC-L``
-        The ``F2`` road load coefficient NEDC-L. As used in the Dyno and defined by respective guidelines :math:`[\frac{N}{{kmh}^2}]`.
+        Set the F2 road load coefficient for NEDC-L. As used in the Dyno and defined by the respective guideline :math:`[\frac{N}{{kmh}^2}]`.